-Because the thesis or dissertation project and the proposed committee composition must be formally approved by the department chair, the student should submit the proposed committee in writing for approval by the chair well in advance of the prospectus meeting.
+Because the thesis or dissertation project and the proposed committee composition must be formally approved by the School Director, the student should submit the proposed committee in writing for approval by the chair well in advance of the prospectus meeting.

 A master’s thesis committee consists of three or more faculty members and a dissertation committee of five or more faculty members (counting the committee chair).
-Committee chairs and a majority of committee members must be tenure-track faculty of the Department of Psychology.
-Thesis and dissertation committees must have one Psychology faculty member outside the student’s program area—to better reflect the diversity of departmental perspectives.
-Dissertation committees also must have a faculty member from a department other than Psychology.
+Committee chairs and a majority of committee members must be tenure-track faculty of the Psychology program.
+Thesis and dissertation committees must have one Psychology faculty member outside the student’s program area—to better reflect the diversity of programs perspectives.
+Dissertation committees also must have a faculty member from a program other than Psychology.